-11. Focus on Just-In-Time Knowledge
+17. Focus on Just-In-Time Knowledge

 In this scenario, Just-In-Time learning is the best solution to handle things appropriately.

-12. Delegate Your Tasks to Save Time
+18. Delegate Your Tasks to Save Time

 A study on task delegation revealed that 53 percent of business owners believe that they can grow their business by more than 20 percent if they delegate 10 percent of their workload to someone else.

-Delegating tasks not only helps you save time but also increases your work efficiency as well as overall business.
-For example, if you are a tech founder, delegating marketing tasks to a specialized marketer not only improves your business’s marketing efforts but also gives you more time to focus on important tasks.
+Delegating tasks not only helps you save time but also increases your work efficiency as well as the overall business.
+For example, if you are a tech founder, delegating marketing tasks to a specialized marketer not only improves your business’s marketing efforts but also gives you more time to focus on essential tasks.

-13. Automate All Your Repetitive Tasks
+19. Automate Your Repetitive Tasks

 Here are some IFTTT recipes to automate business processes for small businesses and save many hours every time.

-Pro Tip: You can use Week Plan to get reminded about or delegate repetitive tasks to your team.
+Pro Tip: You can use our Week Plan to get reminded about or delegate repetitive tasks to your team.

-14. Get Benefit from the Pomodoro Technique of Time Management
+20. Get Benefit from the Pomodoro Technique of Time Management

 Developed by Francesco Cirillo, the Pomodoro Time Management Technique works like this;

-- Decide on the task to be completed
+- Decide on the task to be completed.

 - Set the Pomodoro timer (traditionally to 25 minutes).